postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 For more tips on how to create a public profile, see [How to create your Postman profile](https://blog.postman.com/how-to-create-your-postman-public-profile/) on the Postman blog.

 ## Creating a public workspace

-> You must have an [Admin](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) role for a workspace to change its visibility to public.

 To create a new public workspace: